odedia/todos-pcf/README.md

 Initial setup
 -------------

 Create a PCF mysql service called `mysql`.
-The name of the service varies by PCF foundation, so check your plans via `cf marketplace` command.
+The name of the mysql service varies by PCF foundation, so check your plans via the `cf marketplace` command.
 Here's an example:

 `cf create-service p.mysql db-small mysql`

-Edit `manifest.yml` in `VuewJSClient` folder and replace the route with the route you plan to use and `odedia` with your docker username.
+Edit `manifest.yml` in the `VuewJSClient` folder.
+- Replace the route with the route you plan to use.
+- Replace `odedia` with your docker username.

-Edot the `manifest.yml` in `SpringBootVueApplication` folder and replace the route with the route you plan to use in your PCF foundation.
+Edit `manifest.yml` in the `SpringBootVueApplication` folder and replace the route with the route you plan to use in your PCF foundation.
 Make sure you keep the `/api` in the end.

 Via command line
 ----------------